You have not added any favorites yet.Shop formulas

 Sometimes creating memories together is the best part of any craft.
 The crafts we shared are only a few of the many ideas out there, but we hope we at least got the wheels turning in your creative minds and that we inspired some crafting time with your families.

-Feel free to share your completed projects in the comments below.
+Feel free to share your completed projects in the same way that you share your favorite European Baby Formula in the comments below.
 Or better yet, share these projects in the HiPP Holle Kendamil & European Baby Formula Parent Community – so other moms can be inspired by your creativity as well!